DanielLin97/daniellin97.github.io/_pages/about.md

 📚Academic Appointments
 ======
-- PhD in Department of Computer Science, Hong Kong Baptist University, Hong Kong [2022 - ]
+- PhD in Department of Computer Science, HKBU, Hong Kong [2022 - ]
-- Visiting Scholar in School of Computing, National University of Singapore, Singapore [2024 - 2025]
+- Visiting Scholar in School of Computing, NUS, Singapore [2024 - 2025]
-- Master in School of Artiticial Intelligence, Beijing University of Posts and Telecommunications, Beijing [2019 - 2022]
+- Master in School of Artiticial Intelligence, BUPT, Beijing [2019 - 2022]

 📑Selected Publications
 ======